Erie County Master Gardener Accomplishments

 Listed are some of our valuable community projects:

 - In our annual participation at the Erie Home & Garden Expo and the Builders Association of Northwestern PA Home Show, we supply a variety of speakers, create a hands-on children’s area, and interact with the public as we answer a multitude of gardening questions.
+We also distribute informative gardening literature for a week in September at the Albion Fair.
 At these events we educate thousands of county residents.

 - We present numerous workshops throughout the year on topics such as composting, pesticide safety, plant diseases, native/invasive plants and insects, and landscape design and care.
-We reach the public though school programs, garden club presentations, our annual plant sale, and in-services at business locations.
+We reach the public though school programs, garden club presentations, our yearly plant sale, in-services at business locations and our annual Pumpkin Walk.

 - At Goodell Gardens in Edinboro, we are collecting research for Penn State University regarding various bees, butterflies, beetles and other pollinators that are essential to our food supply and the welfare of our entire ecosystem.